BlueComet4314/Thermometry-Sensor-Instructions/README.md

 Gender changer for the DB15 was welded onto flange which connects RTDs from inside the vacuum chamber to a cable outside in open air.
 Outer cable connects to main thermometry board.

 The PT100 boards themselves are going to be inside the distillation column at SLAC taking in temperature readings.

+<big>***Make sure that these PT100s are being cleaned before being placed inside the column***</big>

 The boards will be attached to specific places inside of the cryogenic system.
 As said above, the hole on the PT100 is a type 4-40 for a small screw which levers/flattens the RTD sensor against the surface at any point in the column.